Coalition for Fair Energy Codes

 The Coalition for Fair Energy Codes (CFEC) is an unincorporated group of wood industry companies and associations established to advance the fair and impartial treatment of all building products in energy codes and standards.

 CFEC supports technically credible and cost-effective energy conservation; the use of the best available building science and technical data in support of the code development process; and construction industry options and alternatives that will make the energy code more flexible, enforceable, and effective.

-CFEC supports the development of a 2015 IECC that contributes to energy efficiency through widespread code adoption and enforcement.
-To that end, CFEC has proposed changes to the IECC that restore flexibility and increase options for achieving energy efficient buildings.
-These proposals seek to increase adoption and enforcement of the energy code in a way that provides a reasonable payback that will be acceptable to consumers.
+CFEC supports the development of a 2018 IECC that contributes to energy efficiency through widespread code adoption and enforcement.
+To that end, CFEC supports code change proposals that will restore flexibility and increase options for achieving energy efficient buildings.

 For more information about CFEC, contact us at email@example.com.